Egilbert (bishop of Passau)

-Egilbert (also Engelbert, 17 May 1065 in Passau) was the 21st Bishop of Passau from 1045 to 1065.
+Egilbert (also Engelbert, b.
+17 May 1065 in Passau) was the 21st Bishop of Passau, from 1045 to 1065.

 Egilbert probably came from the Rhine-Franconian region and was related to Gundekar II, Bishop of Eichstatt, and to Siegfried, Archbishop of Mainz.

-He was the court chaplain of the Empress Agnes.
-After his elevation to the bishop of Passau, he called a canonist into the restored St. Florian Monastery.
+He was the court chaplain of Empress Agnes.
+After his elevation to Bishop, he called a canonist into the restored St. Florian Monastery.
 The Agapitus chapel, the churches of Ernstbrunn and Korn and Trainskirchen were consecrated by him.

 In 1050 he built the parish of St. Paul and consecrated the new church.
 On 15 August 1051, Emperor Henry III.
-On his campaign against the Magyars at Bishop Egilbert and a year later the Emperor came together with Pope Leo IX.
-To Passau.
+On his campaign against the Magyars at Bishop Egilbert and a year later the Emperor traveled with Pope Leo IX to Passau.
 1058 and 1063 Emperor Henry IV stayed in Passau.